rust-lang/rfcs/text/0000-return-position-impl-trait-in-traits.md

 The `impl Trait` syntax is currently accepted in a variety of places within the Rust language to mean "some type that implements `Trait`" (for an overview, see the [explainer] from the impl trait initiative).
 For function arguments, `impl Trait` is [equivalent to a generic parameter][apit] and it is accepted in all kinds of functions (free functions, inherent impls, traits, and trait impls).

 In return position, `impl Trait` [corresponds to an opaque type whose value is inferred][rpit].
-In that role, it is currently accepted only in free functions and inherent impls.
-This RFC extends the support for return position `impl Trait` in functions in traits and trait impls.
+This is necessary for returning unnameable types, like those created by closures and `async` blocks, and also a convenient way to avoid naming complicated types like nested iterators.
+In return position, `impl Trait` is currently accepted only in free functions and inherent impls.
+This RFC extends the support to traits and trait impls.

 [explainer]: https://rust-lang.github.io/impl-trait-initiative/explainer.html
 [apit]: https://rust-lang.github.io/impl-trait-initiative/explainer/apit.html